McTavishLab/physcraper/docs/mds/DataExploration.md

     tree_comparison.py -d docs/examples/pg_55_web/ -og otu376420 otu376439 otu376452 -o pg_55_comparison

-If the comparison between the two trees is possible (outgroup-wise), the script will print to screen information comparing the two trees, including:
+If the comparison between the two trees is possible (outgroup-wise), the script will print the results to screen, including:

 * The number of new tips
 * The number of new taxa